 Your healthcare provider may also advise genetic counseling.
 You can discuss with a counselor the risk for a neural tube defect in a future pregnancy.
 Also talk with your provider about getting a prescription for folic acid to lower the risk for another open neural tube defect.

 Some medicines such as those for seizures, increase the risk of a woman having a child with spina bifida.
 Woman who take seizure medicine should take folic acid, even if pregnancy isn't planned.
 It is important to talk with your healthcare provider to see what dose of folic acid you should take and if your medicines should be adjusted.

 How can I help my child live with spina bifida?

 Spina bifida is a lifelong condition that has no cure.
 Your child’s healthcare providers will work to prevent deformities or keep them to a minimum.
-They will also work to help your child make the most of his or her abilities.
-You can help your child strengthen his or her self-esteem and be as independent as possible.
+They will also work to help your child make the most of their abilities.
+You can help your child strengthen their self-esteem and be as independent as possible.
 Physical and occupational rehabilitation, plus extra support in school, can help a child function as well as possible.

 When should I call my child’s healthcare provider?

 Call the healthcare provider if your child has: